pgorman/dangerjaunt/dangerjaunt.md

 The referee makes a wandering monster check every real hour of play time.
 The odds depend on the movement rate/encumbrance of the party.
-The referee may add an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like noisily bash down a door or roast a kobold.
+The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like noisily bash down a door or roast a kobold.

 Armor            | AC | Movement Rate | Wandering Monster Odds
 ----------------:|:--------:|:-------------:|:----------------------: